 Shyamgopal Karthik

-I am a final year PhD candidate at the of University of Tübingen, where I've been advised by Prof. Zeynep Akata.
+I just finished my PhD at the University of Tübingen.
 In the past few years, I've broadly worked on problems at the intersection of Vision and Language.
-In the past year, I've predominantly worked on enhancing text-to-image models with human feedback.
+In the past year, I've especially enjoyed worked on post-training diffusion models with human feedback.
+I'm excited to develop better controllability and alignment of image and video models in the coming years.

-Before this, I completed my Bachelor's and Master's degree from the International Institute of Information Technology, Hyderabad in 2021 where I worked with Prof. Vineet Gandhi on a variety of computer vision problems.
+Before this, I completed my Bachelor's and Master's degree from the International Institute of Information Technology, Hyderabad, where I worked with Prof. Vineet Gandhi on a variety of computer vision problems.

-Recently, I also had the pleasure of doing an internship at the Creative Vision team at Snap Research in Santa Monica where I worked on preference optimization of text-to-image models with Jian Ren and Anil Kag.
-Previously, I did an internship at Naver Labs Europe, working on self-supervised learning with Boris Chidlovskii and Jérome Revaud.
+I also did an internship at the Creative Vision team at Snap Research in Santa Monica where I worked with Anil Kag and Jian Ren on improving Direct Preference Optimization for text-to-image models.
+Previously, I did an internship at Naver Labs Europe, working with Boris Chidlovskii and Jerome Revaud developing self-supervised learning methods to learn from long-tailed data.

 In a previous life, I used to be a terrible chess player.